sulaman0/elysium-docs/docs/network-endpoints.md

 ## Get Tokens

-To start building on Elysium, you can get LAVA from the [Elysium Faucet](https://faucet.atlantischain.network/).
+To start building on Elysium, you can get ELY from the [Elysium Faucet](https://faucet.atlantischain.network/).
 For specific amounts, you can always reach out directly to us via our community channels.

-To request LAVA tokens from the faucet, you can enter your address on the [Elysium Faucet](https://faucet.atlantischain.network/).
+To request ELY tokens from the faucet, you can enter your address on the [Elysium Faucet](https://faucet.atlantischain.network/).

 > **_NOTE:_**
 > Elysium Testnet tokens have no value.
 Please don’t spam the faucet with unnecessary requests.